LibraryCarpentry/lc-git/episodes/02-getting-started.md

 If you have different output, then you may have your Git configured already.
 If you have not configured Git, we will do that together now.
 First, we will tell Git our user name and email.

-Please note: For this lesson, we will be interacting with [GitHub](https://github.com/) and so the email address used should be the same as the one used when setting up your GitHub account.
+Please note: You need to use the same email address in your Git configuration in the shell as you entered into GitHub when you created your GitHub account.
+Later in the lesson we will be using GitHub and the email addresses need to match.
 If you are concerned about privacy, please review [GitHub’s instructions for keeping your email address private](https://help.github.com/articles/keeping-your-email-address-private/).

 Type these two commands into your shell, replacing `Your Name` and the email address with your own: